bjackels5/social-media/README.md

                     "username": "Brenda",
                     "userId": "5edff358a0fcb779aa7b118b"
                 }
+    * /api/thoughts/:thoughtId
+        * GET a thought by its _id
         * PUT to update a thought by its _id
         * DELETE to remove a thought by its _id

     * /api/thoughts/:thoughtId/reactions
         * POST to create a reaction stored in a single thought's reactions array field

+    * /api/thoughts/:thoughtId/:reactionId
         * DELETE to pull and remove a reaction by the reaction's reactionId value
+            * the original requirements had DELETE under /api/thoughts/:thoughtId
+        * PUT to update a reaction by the reaction's reactionId value

+<a id="requirementCorrections"></a>
+## Requirement Corrections and Additions

+* Corrections:
+    * The requirements said that deleting a reaction should use route `/api/thoughts/:thoughtId/reactions`.
+But that route does not indicate which reaction to remove.
+I changed it to `/api/thoughts/:thoughtId:/:reactionId`.
+* Additions:
+    * Added functionality to update a reaction (DID I GET THIS WORKING?)
 ---

 <a id="techUsed"></a>